Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Radon measures on Hausdorff spaces

 \section{Radon measures on Hausdorff spaces}

-We start with some measure-theoretic preliminaries, which are relevant mainly for getting maximum mileage out of our methods by treating infinite-dimensional situations jointly with the finite-dimensional case.
-Readers who are only interested in random walks in finite dimensions, where our results are still new and nontrivial, can safely skip this preliminary section.
+We start with some measure-theoretic preliminaries, which are relevant mainly for getting maximum mileage out of our methods by allowing us to treat the general case of topological abelian groups rather than e.g.~merely $\R^n$.
+Readers who are only interested in the finite-dimensional situation of $\R^n$, where our results are still new (for $n > 1$) and nontrivial, can safely skip this preliminary section.

 We write $\Haus$ for the category of Hausdorff spaces and continuous maps.
 For $A \in \Haus$, we denote by $\meas{A}$ the set of finite (unsigned) \newterm{Radon measures} on $A$, i.e.~the set of finite Borel measures that are inner regular.
 The regularity of $\mu \in \meas{A}$ guarantees that there is a largest closed set of full measure, called the \newterm{support} $\supp{\mu}$.
-Note that $\meas{A}$ contains all finitely supported finite measures.
 If $f : A \to B$ is continuous, then pushforward of measures defines a map $\meas{f} : \meas{A} \to \meas{B}$~\cite[Section~I.5]{schwartz}.
 We thereby obtain a functor $\mathcal{M} : \Haus \to \Set$.